 Team-building activities are tasks that strengthen bonds between employees.
 This includes fun activities such as going out for picnics, sharing meals, playing fun games, etc.

-Team-building has many advantages.
-It boosts productivity, boosts employee motivation, encourages team work and establishes trust and respect among workers.
+Team building has many advantages.
+It boosts productivity, boosts employee motivation, encourages teamwork, and establishes trust and respect among workers.
 This means workers can interact with each other more openly and collaborate to solve certain problems.

 Also, team-building activities are not expensive to set up compared to formal functions.
 This is because these activities are normally done in the open space outside the workplace.
-Since team-building activities bring employees together, they help eradicate discrimination at the workplace.
+Since team-building activities bring employees together, they help eradicate discrimination in the workplace.